Anthropology

 Archaeology

 The dissertation committee is composed of at least three members, two of whom must be members of the Harvard Anthropology Department faculty.
 The chair of the committee must be a member of the archaeology program faculty.
 Normally the prospectus examination committee and the dissertation committee are composed of the same individuals, although it may be appropriate that substitutions or additions be made.
-A complete draft of the dissertation must be received by all members of the dissertation committee at least six weeks before the proposed dissertation defense date and must be approved by the committee at least one month before the dissertation defense date.
+A complete draft of the dissertation must be received by all members of the dissertation committee at least six weeks before the proposed dissertation defense date and must be approved by the committee as acceptable for defense at least one month before the dissertation defense date.
 A draft of the dissertation must be made available to other members of the department at least two weeks before the dissertation defense.
-The dissertation must be successfully defended no less than one month before the registrar’s due date.
-The text of the dissertation, exclusive of charts, figures, references cited, and appendices, ordinarily may not exceed 300 typewritten double-spaced pages.
+The dissertation draft must be successfully defended no less than one month before the registrar’s due date.
+The text of the dissertation, exclusive of charts, figures, references cited, and appendices, ordinarily should not exceed 300 typewritten double-spaced pages.

 Dissertations are submitted electronically.
 The final manuscript of the dissertation must conform to the requirements described in Dissertations.
-Students are expected to submit a complete draft of the dissertation by the end of the sixth year of graduate study and, ordinarily, the dissertation must be approved by the end of the eighth year of graduate study or the student will be required to withdraw (see above).
+Students are encouraged to submit a complete draft of the dissertation by the end of the sixth year of graduate study and, ordinarily, the dissertation must be approved by the end of the eighth year of graduate study or the student will be required to withdraw (see above).

 Social Anthropology